tycho/cpuid-rs/README.md

   but it also added like 500KB to the binary sizes.
 I didn't really need all the flexibility it provided, so I ended up migrating to the much smaller and less capable `getopt` crate.
+* Implement a test/benchmark suite
+* Keep the `rustdoc` information up to date and readable.